Is Apple Saving My Biometric Info? A Look Into the iPhone X’s Face ID

-I can understand how this may all sound a bit unsettling considering that the tech is new, and we are constantly seeing personal data breaches in the news.
+I can understand how this may all sound a bit unsettling considering the tech is new and we are constantly seeing personal data breaches in the news.

-Though, Apple promises that they have the utmost respect for their customer’s privacy, a philosophy they’ve long promoted.
+Though Apple promises that they have the utmost respect their customer privacy, a philosophy they’ve long promoted.

-The data generated when the initial facial scan completes is stored locally in a portion of the device called the Secure Enclave (where the Touch ID data was stored in older iPhones).
-This encrypted data is not stored in iCloud, it remains only on your phone’s hard drive.
+The data generated when the initial facial scan is done is stored locally in a portion of the device called the Secure Enclave (where the Touch ID data was stored in older iPhones).
+This encrypted data is not even stored in iCloud, it remains only on your phone.

 Know your options

-There are also plenty of alternatives to the iPhone X and its Face ID technology.
-For example, the iPhone 8 only utilizes Touch ID and still offers the wireless charging feature.
-Additionally, iPhone competitors such as Google’s Pixel and Samsung’s Galaxy S8 promote competitive alternatives to that of the iPhone X.
+There are also plenty of alternatives to the iPhone X and its Face ID.
+For example the iPhone 8 only utilizes Touch ID and still offers the wireless charging feature.
+Additionally, iPhone competitors such as Google’s Pixel and Samsung’s Galaxy S8 promote competitive alternative features to that of the iPhone X.

 As our personal technology advances, it will be interesting to see how biometrics are used to further our security and convenience.